brianstorti/rubygems_plugin_generator/README.md

 ```

 Here you have the basic structure of a `RubyGems` plugin that just prints a sample message ("It works!").
 It also include a sample test that you can use as an inspiration to write your own.
-You can run the tests with the `rake`:
+You can run the tests with `rake`:

 ```bash
 $ rake test